Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 ceylon milk tea

-Do I even need to write anything here?
+Now that we are done with Sri Lankan food, let’s talk about drinks!
 Not having a cup of black tea in Sri Lanka is like going all the way to Paris and not trying a croissant.
 Unacceptable.
 I’d recommend to try simple black tea of high quality without any flavors to really enjoy the taste of pure tea.
 In Sri Lanka, tea is always served wth milk and sugar, unless you ask for plain tea.
-You can always find it in cafes and restaurants, but I personally love the tea in small shops by the road.
+I love tea in small shops by the road.
 You can ask for jaggery (local sweetener) or milk toffees to go with your tea.

 Bonus: if you ever come across kiri kahata, give it a try!
 You might have to ask for it at roadside shops.
 Kiri kahata is the opposite of milk tea.
 Let me explain.
 While in milk tea you add a little bit of milk into a cup of tea, when making kiri kahata you add a tiny bit of very strong black tea into a cup full of hot fresh milk.
 One word: divine!